PlatinumSrc/PlatinumSrc/README.md

     - Android
         - Need to finish the touch UI
         - Need to figure out how to build directly from the Makefile
+    - UWP?
+        - Requires D3D or can use ANGLE for OpenGL ES 3.0
     - Xbox \(XDK\)?
         - No OpenGL
         - Uses MSVC